Updated January 13, 2021

 - We will be sending guests our Health Pledge and asking each person to review and sign prior to their trip.
 This pledge states that in the 14 days before your trip you have neither experienced COVID-19 symptoms nor been exposed to anyone testing positive for COVID-19.

 - If you start experiencing symptoms prior to the trip, please let us know and we can help reschedule your trip.
 Limiting contact with others for 14 days prior to your trip is strongly encouraged.

 During your trip

-- Please bring your own face covering/mask and a ziploc.
+- Please bring your own face covering/mask and a ziploc bag.
 Coverings that can be worn around your neck, like bandanas or buffs, work great in addition to cloth masks..
 Guests and employees will be required to wear a mask or face covering during transportation to and from the river, and when social distancing is not possible.

 - Bring hand sanitizer to use in times where we do not have it available.

 - It is important to remain hydrated during our trips, so please make sure to bring your own water bottle.
 We will have bottles for sale upon check in.

 If you or someone in your group has symptoms or tests positive anytime in the 14 days following your trip, please let us know.
 We will need to notify our local agencies and other guests present on the trip.

 Employee Screening– All Whitewater Excitement employees will monitor themselves for COVID-19 symptoms for 14 days prior to their first trip following the symptom check questions.
 Employees will go through an appropriate screening process each day before work, and will have a thermometer on site to regularly check their temperatures.
 Employees who show any signs or symptoms of COVID-19 will not be allowed to work until they test negative or show no signs or symptoms for 14 consecutive days.